onsclom/my-website/src/content/posts/simulator-state.md

 })();
 ```

 We converted our previous `Simulation` into an `Animation`.
-Instead of maintaing state, we calculate
+Instead of maintaining state, we calculate
 positions using just `time`.
 Not only did we make the code simpler, but we also made the code
 function better!